 Few things are more overwhelming and upsetting than getting arrested for a crime.
 That’s particularly true when you’re accused of harming someone you love or care about.

 The state will not make things easy for you.
-Prosecutors will hope that you buckle under the pressure and accept whatever plea deal they offer.
+Prosecutors in Indianapolis will hope that you buckle under the pressure and accept whatever plea deal they offer.
 Chances are, this deal isn’t in your best interest.

 When you turn to the Indianapolis criminal defense attorneys at Suhre & Associates, LLC for help, we’ll stand by your side every step of the way, from the moment you call until your case is complete.
 We’ll do everything we can to secure the best possible result in your criminal case, including: